-Christmas markets in Copenhagen
+Christmas markets and shopping in Copenhagen

 There are many cosy Christmas markets spread around Copenhagen during the festive season, of which the below are just a selection.

 Christmas is the season for traditions, even in an innovative city like Copenhagen.

 Christmas Eve is celebrated on the 24 of December where most families get together for dinner.
 It is very common to go to church before dinner too, and a beautifully decorated Christmas (fir) tree is also a sure thing in most homes, public places, and workplaces.

 “Taking the tree inside the living room and decorating it is a tradition, which started in the upper classes in Copenhagen in the early 19th century and quickly spread to the rest of the country.
 In H.C.
 Andersen’s fairy tale ‘The Fir-Tree’ from 1844 the story also revolves around this tradition,” notes local Tourist Guide in Copenhagen, Kristina Junge Jørgensen.

 For the decoration for both the fir tree and other places, it is a tradition to make Christmas decorations from paper.
 A bit like Japanese origami.
 It is made by both children and adults at home and schools and kindergartens.
 H.C.
 Andersen plays a part in that tradition too, as he first weaved a Christmas heart in the 1860s and was a passionate paper cutter.